IBM/AnalyticsEngine/RemoteDataPlane/README.md

 ```
 ./deploy_operator.sh --namespace <management-namespace> --digest <just digest value without sha256>
 ```
+oc get analyticsenginedataplane -n <management-namespace>
+check and wait till analyticsenginedataplane cr to be in completed state.

 # Using AnalyticsEngine on a Remote Data Plane
 To use a AnalyticsEngine instance on a remote data plane with a project, an instance must be created and all saprk runtimes will be running on that instance.
 All resources needed to run spark runtimes will be created on the AnalyticsEngine opeartor.
 As a result, the jobs in this project may not run on other AnalyticsEngine instances.